wavefrontHQ/wavefront-operator-for-kubernetes/docs/migration.md

 Custom Resource `spec` changes:
 * Update Custom Resource configuration`dataCollection.metrics.customConfig` with the created ConfigMap name.
-See [wavefront-advanced-collector.yaml](../deploy/kubernetes/scenarios/wavefront-collector-existing-configmap.yaml) for an example.
+See [wavefront-collector-existing-configmap.yaml](../deploy/kubernetes/scenarios/wavefront-collector-existing-configmap.yaml) for an example.

 Other supported Custom Resource configurations:
 * `dataCollection.metrics.nodeCollector.resources`: Used to set container resource request or limits for Wavefront node collector.
 * `dataCollection.metrics.clusterCollector.resources`: Used to set container resource request or limits for Wavefront cluster collector.
+See [wavefront-pod-resources.yaml](../deploy/kubernetes/scenarios/wavefront-pod-resources.yaml) for an example.

 ### Future Support